 10. DITCH THE SINGLE USE WATER BOTTLE

 Remember to carry your reusable water bottle with you to reduce the huge number of single use plastic bottles that are thrown out each year.
 An insulated water bottle will keep your water colder for much longer anyway!
-Need to update yours?
-Explore our drink bottle range.
 I find I drink more water when I carry my insulated bottle with me, I fill it with ice at the beginning of the day and it keeps my water cold all day long.

 11. ORGANISE WITH BAMBOO

 Did you know that many organisational products are also available in bamboo?
-If you’re looking for storage boxes, racks, turntables, trays and cutting boards, explore our bamboo range for plastic free options to organise your home.
+If you’re looking for storage boxes, racks, turntables, trays and cutting boards.

 Those are my top tips for going plastic free!
 Now, go and find your keep cup and pop it in your bag, knowing you’re contributing to making our world a better place.